• Skip to primary navigation

 With the transistor in saturation, the primary winding is connected directly across the battery.
 The primary and secondary windings are usually the same number of windings, typically 12 to 25 turns, which results in low inductance.
 The inductance of the transformer windings determines the duty cycle of a Joule Thief.
 An increase in inductance generally increases the duty cycle.
 The current flowing through the primary winding increases at a rate determined by the ratio of the battery voltage and the (low) inductance of the transformer winding.

 The NPN transistor has a gain that is not linear with VCE.
 Typically, these transistors need a larger base current to maintain saturation at low supply voltages (<0.75V) as the collector current increases.
-As a result, when the collector current rises to a critical level, the base current drive is not enough to maintain saturation, and the transistor begins to turn off.
+As a result, when the collector current rises to a critical level, the base current drive is not enough to maintain saturation, and the transistor turns off.
 The transformer’s feedback rapidly drives the transistor hard off, and the cycle repeats, producing a pulsing output.

 Joule Thief converters produce a high level of output ripple and are unregulated.
 However, they are surprisingly efficient.
-Because the transistor spends almost all the time either fully on or fully off, either the voltage or current through the transistor is zero during most of its operation, minimizing losses.
+Because the transistor spends almost all the time either fully on or entirely off, either the voltage or current through the transistor is zero during most of its operation, minimizing losses.

 You may also like: